tejpochiraju/tejpochiraju.github.io/content/blog/layered-architecture-frappe.md

 </table>

 In this stack, Frappe knows nothing about ERPNext or your custom app.
 ERPnext depends on Frappe but knows nothing about your custom app.
 Your custom app depends on Frappe and ERPNext.
+So on and so forth.

 This is how I have been building Frappe apps, with or without ERPNext, for 5 years now.
 And [until yesterday](https://blog.europython.eu/kraken-technologies-how-we-organize-our-very-large-pythonmonolith/), I didn't realise that this follows the best practices of layered architecture.
-Frappe's architecture documentation does not mention layering once.
-However, on reflection, I think this architecture is what makes working in Frappe so productive.
+Even Frappe's documentation does not mention layering once.
+On reflection, I think this architecture is what makes working in Frappe so productive.

 > And, very, occasionally hairy when something you don't control shifts from underneath you.